AnimatingLegend/Funkin-Definitive-Edition/README.md

 * Boyfriend does "Hey" animation during Philly
 * Girlfriend does Cheering animations during Blammed
 ### Week 4:
-* Better hair physics for Mom & Boyfriend
+* Better hair physics for Mom & Boyfriend (identical to psych engines)
 ### Week 5
 * Girlfriend does Cheering animations during Cocoa & Eggnog
 * On Winter Horrorland - the HUD is hidden during its mini cutscene
 ### Week 6:
+* On Thorns - the HUD is hidden during its mini cutscene
-* Fixed major dialogue bugs // backend changes
+* Fixed major dialogue bugs, tons of backend changes
 * Bumped up scroll speed for Roses - 2.7
 * Tweaked map size for Thorns - 1.0
-* On Thorns - the HUD is hidden during the mini cutscene

 ## Photos & Gifs
 ### Options Menu